microsoftgraph/microsoft-graph-docs-contrib/concepts/search-concept-messages.md

 ---
 title: "Search messages"
-description: "People gather and store a lot information in their email conversation.
-It is very common that a piece of information is embedded in the body of an email, or in an attachment.
-Microsoft Graph application can use search to pull information form the user’s own mailbox and render this in a dedicated search experience."
+description: "An application can use the search API to retrieve information from the user’s own mailbox and render this in a dedicated search experience"
 author: "knightsu"
 localization_priority: Normal
 ms.prod: "search"